aqreed/NumericalRecipes/README.md

 - [algorithm]_julia.ipynb
 - [algorithm]_python.ipynb

-The Fortran anc C++ source code will be compiled along the necessary libs using a Python script:
+The Fortran anc C++ source code for the speed tests will be compiled along the necessary libs using a Python script:

 - compile_[algorithm].py